 Industrial maintenance technicians mostly focus on repairing and maintaining industrial machinery.

-Their range of responsibilities can include:
+Their range of responsibilities or job titles can include:

 Ensuring operation of machinery and mechanical equipment by completing maintenance requirements (both planned and unplanned) for mechanical, electrical, and hydraulic issues on various production and facility equipment.

 Completing work orders in a timely manner while maintaining high-quality standards.